Concerto for Orchestra (Lindberg)

 The Concerto for Orchestra is an orchestral composition by the Finnish composer Magnus Lindberg.
 The work was commissioned by the BBC and was composed between 2002 and 2003.
 It was given its world premiere by the BBC Symphony Orchestra under the direction of Jukka-Pekka Saraste on September 30, 2003, at the Barbican Centre, London.

 Composition

 The Concerto for Orchestra has a duration of roughly 28 minutes and is composed in five numbered movements played without pause.

 Instrumentation

-The work is scored for a large orchestra comprising three flutes (3rd doubling alto flute and piccolo), three oboes (3rd doubling cor anglais), four clarinets (3rd doubling E-flat clarinet; 4th doubling bass clarinet), three bassoons (3rd doubling contrabassoon), four horns, four trumpets (4th doubling trumpet in D), three trombones, tuba, timpani, three percussionists, piano (doubling celesta), harp, and strings.
+The work is scored for a large orchestra comprising three flutes (3rd doubling alto flute and piccolo), three oboes (3rd doubling cor anglais), four clarinets (3rd doubling E♭ clarinet; 4th doubling bass clarinet), three bassoons (3rd doubling contrabassoon), four horns, four trumpets (4th doubling trumpet in D), three trombones, tuba, timpani, three percussionists, piano (doubling celesta), harp, and strings.